Let’s cut straight to it: OSHA doesn’t come right out and say “every forklift must have a fire extinguisher.”

 To Make a Conclusion

 Fire extinguishers are required on forklifts to ensure that in the event of a fire, rapid response can be taken to prevent the spread of the fire and minimize damage.
 The regulations and standards set by organizations such as OSHA and NFPA, as well as state and local regulations, make it clear that fire extinguishers are a necessary component of a fire safety plan for forklifts.
-When selecting an appropriate fire extinguisher for a forklift, it's important to consider the type of fuel used by the forklift and choose a fire extinguisher that is appropriate for the type of fire that may occur.

 Proper training for forklift operators on the use of fire extinguishers and regular maintenance of the fire extinguishers are also crucial to ensure that they are ready to use in the event of a fire.